mogul27/todo-js/README.md

 Public folder is used for static assets like images

 NextJS pre-geenrates HTML for pages and then JAvaScript runs to make the page interactive, this is called hydration

+Components are powerful because they let us re-use pieces of our UI, and refer to one place for the source of that UI.
+The problem is, we don't typically want to reuse all of each component; we want to reuse most parts, and change small pieces.
+This is where props come in.

+Example prop is name="Task1"

+Couldn't write JS before because we were writing in the return part itself

 ### Javascript code / Syntax learning